So you’ve got a passion for helping people. That’s amazing!

 - What headers they’re using

-If you go through these posts and imagine yourself creating similar – or better – content, then you may have a winning niche in hand.
+If you go through these posts and imagine yourself creating similar – or better – content, then you may have a profitable coaching niche in hand.
 Look for gaps in the content that already exists, and think about how you could add more value to helping clients.

 By this point, you probably have a huge list of potential keywords that match your skills and interests.